Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Besides being a must for PE wear in winter, the type of track pants that are slightly water resistant are perfect for taking the kids out and about on after-school errands on rainy days.

-And finally, I’ll move on now to highlight items which are so versatile that they mix-and-match with almost everything, thereby extending out your child’s wardrobe.
+Another way to save money on children's clothing is to pick items which are so versatile that they mix-and-match with almost everything, thereby extending out your child’s wardrobe.
 I’d consider these absolute must-have items, yet all too few kids have them.

 For girls: “Quieter” one-color tops that go with everything

 So many skirts or pants are heavily patterned or feature strong colors, so you’ll want something easy to match them with.
-I particularly like the different style blouses from French Toast for this - you can find different detailing options there, like a Peter Pan collar or ribbon cuffs.
+I particularly like the different style blouses from French Toast for this - you can find different detailing options there, like a Peter Pan collar or puff sleeves.

 For boys: Gray chino-style pants

 They are more formal than jeans and stand out from the crowd a little more than khaki pants.
 What’s even better is that gray goes with almost any color top except brown.
 My two favorites place for gray pants for boys are The Children's Place and Old Navy.
 My boys have these from both places, and they’re very durable.